 The DLR instrument selected consists of an IPDA LIDAR.
 The industrial consortium, comprising Airbus DS GmbH (former Astrium GmbH, Ottobrunn) and Kayser-Threde GmbH, is realizing this LIDAR instrument, where Astrium is acting as the prime leader and is contributing the transmitter laser.
 Kayser-Threde is responsible for the optical receiver system and the signal chain.
 27) 28) 29)

-Main driver for the actual payload design are the limited payload allocations by the platform.
-The Myriade Evolutions platform provides a payload allocated power of about 110 W (during eclipse phase) and can carry a payload with a maximum mass of about 95 kg in a volume of 82 cm x 88 cm x 92 cm.
+The main driver for the actual payload design is the limited payload allocations by the platform.
+The Myriade Evolutions platform provides a payload allocated power of about 110 W (during the eclipse phase) and can carry a payload with a maximum mass of about 95 kg in a volume of 82 cm x 88 cm x 92 cm.

 The industrial consortium, comprising Astrium GmbH and Kayser-Threde GmbH, is realizing this Lidar instrument, where Astrium is acting as the prime leader and is contributing with the transmitter laser.
 Kayser-Threde is responsible for the optical receiver system and the signal chain.
 30) 31) 32)

 The IPDA LIDAR instrument uses two separate telescopes for the transmission (TX) and reception (RX) of the laser.
 Both telescopes are mounted on the same optical bench, which accommodates also the laser source unit, the detector chain as well as two-star trackers for verification and control of the pointing.

 • Energy calibration unit (d)

 One of the MERLIN mission's main challenges is implementing a complex LIDAR instrument on a small satellite platform with limited resources.
 MERLIN will be the first satellite-based IPDA LIDAR system.

 Important aspects for the selection of the subsystems are: